antonnazarov/apricot/apricot-docs/readthedocs/source/0040-projects-and-snapshots.rst

    The "Snapshot" dropdown shows all the Snapshots contained in the current Project

-In order to check the changes made and generate the alighnment script (the script which transforms the original database structure into the new one) I use the "Compare" function:
+In order to check the changes made and generate the alighnment script (the script which transforms the original database structure into the new one) I use the "Compare" function.

 .. figure:: figures/apricot-compare-function.jpg
    :align: center